Childhood nudity: Nude swimming in indoor pools

+Communal showers

+The use of communal showers, a relatively recent invention at the time, increased rapidly during the late 19th and early 20th centuries.
+Communal showers often existed near public pools, at summer camps, to wash children after child labor, and as public facilities for children living in overcrowded tenements without personal showers.

+Communal showers often existed in public bathhouses established by Progressive Era social reformers and shared by residents of multiple tenements to promote hygiene and stop the spread of infectious diseases.
+These public bathhouses often provided services to thousands of people from one community; the Rivington Street municipal bath accommodated 224,876 bathers, of whom 66,256 were women and girls, during the first five months of 1902.

+The use of single-gender communal showers in schools began to decline in the 1970s as attitudes towards peer-group nudity changed, more so for girls than boys.

+Contemporary practices

 Nudity in the home

-The degree of personal privacy now considered normal developed only recently, families in the Medieval period often slept naked in a communal room.

-American writer Bonny Rough lived in Amsterdam and the US while raising her children, and learned that Dutch families typically experienced mixed gender family nudity growing up.
+American writer Bonnie Rough lived in Amsterdam and the US while raising her children, and learned that Dutch families typically experienced mixed gender family nudity growing up.
 In the US, children are not likely to have similar experiences; family nudity typically being nonexistent or gender-segregated.
+A US survey of 500 mental health and child welfare professionals who were predominantly female, white, and middle-aged indicated that siblings of the same gender bathing together was acceptable to the age of 6 to 8, but of mixed gender only to the age of 5 or 6.

 Americans avoid talking about the body and sex with their children, in particular not using real or specific names for body parts and functions.
 Yet giving children correct vocabulary is part of teaching them how to accurately report if they are touched inappropriately.
-Also, the basic vocabulary is the starting point for a lifetime of sex ed, which cannot wait until adolescence to be learned thoroughly.
+Also, the basic vocabulary is the starting point for a lifetime of sex education, which cannot wait until adolescence to be learned thoroughly.
 This is made more difficult since most American parents did not learn these things growing up, so they cannot be role models for appropriate behavior.
 In the Netherlands, sexual education begins at age 4, but in many US communities, early childhood sex ed is thought to be inappropriate.